davicedraz/notifications-manager/client/README.md

-﻿# Dummy Client for Demo
+﻿# Dummy client for testing

   *A simple server of an HTML page to test receiving notifications*